huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param object prevBlock: the block's state before it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``
    :param object newBlock: the block's new state after it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``

+.. js:function:: onMapResized(oldWidth, oldHeight, newWidth, newHeight)

+   Called when the dimensions of the map are changed.

+   :param number oldWidth: the width of the map before the change
+   :param number oldHeight: the height of the map before the change
+   :param number newWidth: the width of the map after the change
+   :param number newHeight: the height of the map after the change

+.. js:function:: onMapShifted(xDelta, yDelta)

+   Called when the map is updated by use of the Map Shift tool.

+   :param number xDelta: the horizontal change from the shift
+   :param number yDelta: the vertical change from the shift

+.. js:function:: onTilesetUpdated(tilesetName)

+   Called when the currently loaded tileset is changed by switching to a new one or by saving changes to it in the Tileset Editor.

+   :param string tilesetName: the name of the updated tileset

+.. js:function:: onMainTabChanged(oldTab, newTab)

+   Called when the selected tab in the main tab bar is changed.
+Tabs are indexed from left to right, starting at 0 (``0``: Map, ``1``: Events, ``2``: Header, ``3``: Connections, ``4``: Wild Pokemon)

+   :param number oldTab: the index of the previously selected tab
+   :param number newTab: the index of the newly selected tab

+.. js:function:: onMapViewTabChanged(oldTab, newTab)

+   Called when the selected tab in the map view tab bar is changed.
+Tabs are indexed from left to right, starting at 0 (``0``: Metatiles, ``1``: Collision)

+   :param number oldTab: the index of the previously selected tab
+   :param number newTab: the index of the newly selected tab

 Functions
 ~~~~~~~~~